-The City of Pampa water customers are fortunate because we enjoy an abundant water supply from both surface water and groundwater sources.
-Surface water is obtained from Lake Meredith and groundwater is obtained from the Ogallala Aquifer in Roberts County and from the City of Pampa wells located south of the city.
+The City of Pampa water customers are fortunate because we enjoy a capable water supply from groundwater sources.
+Groundwater is obtained from the Ogallala Aquifer in Roberts County and from the City of Pampa wells located south of the city.